Submissions are now open for The 2018 Lysicrates Prize.

 The three finalists receive a week’s rehearsal with a professional director and cast, before a staged reading is held at Sydney Opera House.
 The audience votes for the winner, who receives a full $15,000 commission from Griffin to finish the play.
 The runners-up each receive a cash prize of $1,000.

-The competition is now in its fourth year and is only open to writers who’ve had three or more mainstage plays produced.
+The competition is now in its fourth year and is only open to writers who’ve had two or more mainstage plays produced, or equivalent experience.
 In contrast to the Griffin Award, which is open to writers at every stage of their career, The Lysicrates Prize is intended to support more experienced artists, recognising the significant challenges facing any writer, regardless of experience.
 Traditionally the prize attracts approximately 20 entries from some of our most exciting and innovative writers.

 Submit your entry here by Monday 29 January 2018